All Episodes

 Every person should have access to quality, affordable health care, he said.

-And then he went on to say faraway judges and politicians may try to turn back our progress, but we will never waver in our pursuit of guaranteed health care for all Californians.
+And then he went on to say, faraway judges and politicians may try to turn back our progress, but we will never waver in our pursuit of guaranteed health care for all Californians.

 Now, if they're going to take care of illegal immigrants, let's say you live in Montana.

-Let's say you live in Indiana or Ohio or Wisconsin, Michigan, Pennsylvania, New York, even.
+Let's say you live in Indiana or Ohio or Wisconsin, Michigan, Pennsylvania, New York even.

 You might, if you get sick, you might want to take a vacation, fly out to California.

-You're not going to be denied coverage and go into Gavin, take Gavin Newsom up on his offer of free health care.
+You're not going to be denied coverage and go into take Gavin Newsom up on his offer of free health care.

 And everybody should go out.